 How is this pumpkin crumble pie vegan?

-My son also has a dairy and egg allergy, so all of my baking is vegan.
+My son also has a dairy allergy and egg allergy, so all of my baking is vegan.
 I used canned coconut milk in the pie, and vegan butter in the crust and crumble topping.

 If you can do eggs, you can use three eggs and omit the flax seed.
-Usually when making a vegan egg, you stir the ground flax seed with water.
+Usually when making a vegan egg, you stir the egg substitute of ground flax seed + water.
 I found in order for the pie to set up, that the flax seeds didn’t need the regular ratio of water to ground flax seeds.
 There is plenty of moisture from the pumpkin and milk for them to absorb and I felt it set up a bit better omitting half the water.
 I simply add the water with the wet ingredients, and the flax seeds with the dry.

 What if I can’t use cornstarch for the pumpkin crumble?